jasondavies/tt-isa-documentation/WormholeB0/TensixTile/BabyRISCV/DebugInterface.md

 ## Command and control bitmask

 The low 9 bits of `DR(1)` contains a bitmask of potential debugger actions: any write to `DR(1)` will trigger all of the actions specified in the bitmask (though not all combinations of actions are valid).
-Software can read back the value of `DR(1)` and observe the bitmask, but the bitmask only causes a hardware effect on the single cycle on which the write occured.
+Software can read back the value of `DR(1)` and observe the bitmask, but the bitmask only causes a hardware effect on the single cycle on which the write occurred.
 Meanwhile, the high bit of `DR(1)` behaves totally differently: it is a persistent mode bit.
 If software sets this bit, it remains in effect up until software subsequently clears the bit.

 |Bit&nbsp;index|Meaning|Valid to set when...|
 |--:|---|---|